ghrcdaac/GHRC-Discover-Granules/README.md

 |____/___|____/ \____\___/  \_/  |_____|_| \_\     \____|_| \_\/_/   \_\_| \_|\___/|_____|_____|____/      |_| |_|
 ```
 # Overview
-The discover granules terraform module uses a lambda function to recursively discover files provided via HTTP/HTTPS, SFTP
+The discover granules terraform module uses a lambda function to recursively discover granules at HTTP/HTTPS, SFTP
-and S3 protocols.
+and S3 providers.

-The code retrieves the granule names, ETag and Last-Modified values from the provider and stores the results as a SQLite
+The code retrieves the granule names, ETag, Last-Modified, and size values from the provider location and generates
-database file in an EFS mount point that is retrieved from the `efs_path` environment variable.
-If this is not provided
-the database will be written to a temporary directory which is not persistent.
+output to be used in the Cumulus QueueGranules lambda.
+An attempt is made to generate output that mirrors that of the
+cumulus discover granules schema: https://github.com/nasa/cumulus/blob/master/tasks/discover-granules/schemas/output.json

 ETag: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag
 Last-Modified: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Last-Modified

 ## Supported Protocols
  - AWS S3, HTTP/HTTPS, and SFTP
-## Limitations
- - HTTP/HTTPS does not support redirects or username + password authentication

 ## Versioning
 We are following `v<major>.<minor>.<patch>` versioning convention, where: